 Digital solutions and optimised worksite waste management

 Incubated and accelerated by Leonard, the Group’s innovation and foresight platform, Waste Marketplace is a digital solution that facilitates management of waste from worksites, operations and industry, and improves its recycling and traceability at the best possible cost.
 In four clicks on the application, a works supervisor on site can order a waste removal lorry.
 The app’s algorithm chooses the best solution for each type of waste from among a network of partners, resulting in a recycling rate of more than 80%.
 The system automatically generates a report at each stage and guarantees absolute traceability.
-Waste Marketplace has already rolled out its integrated solution to around 100 sites, including some conducted by non-Group companies.
+Waste Marketplace has already rolled out its solution across more than 1,000 sites since it was set up in 2018 and is seeking to rapidly diversify its client base and business lines.

 WASTE MARKETPLACE ACHIEVES A RECYCLING RATE OF MORE THAN 80%.